mcometa/yeoman-demo/README.md

 ##Yeoman: An Introduction

-In this episode of the Frienster Brown Bag, I will take a look at how the Yeoman Workflow can help you improve your Front End development workflow with tools from [Yeoman](http://yeoman.io) itself, [Grunt](http://gruntjs.com) and [Bower](http://bower.io).
+In this episode of the Frienster Brown Bag series, I will do a demo at how the Yeoman Workflow can help you improve your Front End development workflow with tools from [Yeoman](http://yeoman.io) itself, [Grunt](http://gruntjs.com) and [Bower](http://bower.io).

 ### More